© 2023 Rentokil Initial plc and subject to the conditions in the legal statement.

 Since honey bees of all species are pollinators for plants and crops, this means there are also regulations about how and when you can remove a honey bee's nest.

 Do not risk yourself, your family or your pets being stung by Africanized honey bees.
 They are still a risk and potentially deadly.
-If you have noticed a beehive or nest on your property, contact your local Western Exterminator office today!
+If you have noticed bees, a beehive, or nest on your property, contact your local Western Exterminator office today!